sbhrwl/deep_learning/README.md

 * By fixing the **distribution of the hidden layer inputs** as the training progresses, we expect to improve the training speed.
 * When values are Normalised, GD converges faster and hence results in faster training
+* Batch Normalisation is useful when we have deep neural networks (CNN)
+* Recommendation: When our network has more than **16** layers use Batch Normalisation

 ### ANN Model with Batch normalisation on MNIST dataset
 ```python